 - Battlestar Galactica (2003):

 - Done during the Battle of New Caprica.
 Galactica has taken heavy damage while desperately trying to hold off three Cylon Baseships so the civilians can jump away.
 When he learns the FTL drive can't be brought back online and Galactica is beyond hope of escape, Adama delivers this line to his bridge crew.
-Just before the Battlestar Pegasus hurtles to the rescue in a Gunship Rescue.
+Just before the Battlestar Pegasus arrives for a Gunship Rescue.